darshanmukunda98/Java-Interview-Prep/out/production/Java-Interview-Prep/ArrayList/README.md

 * Exercise 9 - Write a Java program to copy one array list into another.
 * Exercise 10 - Write a Java program to shuffle elements in a array list.
 * Exercise 11 -  Write a Java program to reverse elements in a array list.
+* Exercise 12 - Write a Java program to extract a portion of a array list.